Seattle Community Access Network

-Seattle Community Access Network (SCAN) is one of the Public, educational, and government access (PEG) cable television channels in Seattle, Washington.
-The station provides camera equipment, television studios and training that allow residents of King County to create and cablecast their own television shows for a small fee.
-The station is carried on Comcast and Broadstripe cable systems in King County and the greater Puget Sound region except for six cities covered by Puget Sound Access.
+Seattle Community Access Network (SCAN) was one of the Public, educational, and government access (PEG) cable television channels in Seattle, Washington.
+The station provided camera equipment, television studios and training that allowed residents of King County to create and cablecast their own television shows for a small fee.
+The station was carried on Comcast and Broadstripe cable systems in King County and the greater Puget Sound region except for six cities covered by Puget Sound Access.

 History

 Seattle first acquired a Public-access television station in 1983.
 Known simply as Channel 29, the station was often referred to as Seattle Public Access Network.
 The station was operated out of the Northwest Access and Production Center and was owned by the cable company.

 In August 1999, Seattle Community Access Network was formed as a non-profit organization in order to take over station operations from TCI.
 Part of the reason for creating the organization was to handle complaints about adult material being aired on the channel by local producers.